Coronavirus (COVID-19) Frequently Asked Questions

 Who can I call if I have questions?

 If you would like to talk to a nurse or doctor about the symptoms or treatment of COVID-19, please call your health care provider.
 If you do not have a provider, you may call our Call-A-Nurse hotline at 940-764-8570.

 For questions about scheduling and appointments, you may contact 940-764-5200.
 Or you may click here for United Regional Health Care System’s phone directory.

 Have the visiting hours been affected by COVID-19?

 To further protect the health of our patients, visitors, staff, and community – and to prevent the potential spread of Coronavirus Disease 2019 (COVID-19) – United Regional first modified its visitor policy on March 18, 2020.
 The policy was last revised on June 7, 2021.
 For the latest information, please click here.

 Is United Regional performing elective surgeries?

 United Regional resumed providing elective surgery, cardiology procedures, and interventional imaging procedures in an appropriate, safe and measured fashion on April 29, 2020.
 We have continued to monitor guidance from the Centers for Disease Control and prevention, Centers for Medicare & Medicaid Services, and the Texas Health and Human Services Commission to ensure we are following appropriate recommendations and requirements regarding elective surgeries/procedures.
-Due to a significant increase in the number of patients (both COVID and non-COVID related) at United Regional, along with tightened bed and staff capacity, we have scaled back elective surgeries/procedures; ambulatory/outpatient cases are ongoing, but we are currently postponing where possible complex procedures and/or those that will likely result in overnight stays.

 Is it safe to seek emergency care at United Regional?